pcaressa/prey-predator/README.md

 - Herbivores
 - Carnivores

-Plants are randomly sparsed on the territory according to a certain percentage PLANT_RATIO, and they breed and spread on the territory, just by contact with empty cells that they populate.
+Plants are randomly spread on the territory according to a certain percentage PLANT_RATIO, and they breed and spread on the territory, just by contact with empty cells that they populate (a certain `threshold`, static attribute of the `Plant` class, determines how many plants are needed around an empty spot to let a plant to be born therein).

-Actually, plants do not need to be represented by agents since they are part of the territory.
-It is assumed that plants do not die and they are just characterized by occupying a cell or not.
+It is assumed that plants
+do not die, unless a herbivore eats them, and they are just characterized by occupying a cell or not.

 Animals, instead, can die, mate, eat and move, so they